rweigel/stats/hw.md

 Provide a revision to your project based on my comments (I will post comments in repositories on Saturday, March 29th for those who did not present on Thursday, March 27th).

-## Bayes and Statistical Inference
+## Bayes and Statistical Inference I

 **References**